KAsk99/Portfolio/README.md

 The primary goal of this project is to build a predictive model to estimate Customer Lifetime Value (CLV) based on historical customer data, enabling businesses to:

 - Segment high-value customers.
-- Optimize marketing strategies.
+- Optimise marketing strategies.
-- Personalize customer experiences.
+- Personalise customer experiences.

 ### Approach:
 We used Python to preprocess data, derive meaningful features, and train a linear regression model to predict CLV.
 Visualizations were employed to understand data patterns and model performance, ensuring clarity and accuracy throughout.